 Mattresses Guide for Hot Sleepers

 You may think that sleeping hot is not a big issue.
 However, roughly 1 in 10 adults have this problem.
 Too much warmth at night causes poor sleep quality, which reflects on your activities.
-Poor sleep leads to tiredness during the day and lack of focus, which disturbs your daily life and routine.
+Poor sleep affects your cognitive performance, leads to tiredness during the day and lack of focus, which disturbs your daily life and routine.
 To avoid that, people who sleep hot need a cool sleep surface to regulate their temperature.
 Certain types of mattresses hold very little body heat allowing you to sleep cool.
 However, some models trap heat, causing you to sleep hot.
 You may think that some types of mattresses sleep either warm or cool, but there are many factors that influence the temperature neutrality.
 Among the most critical factors are the firmness settings, comfort layers and the support core of the model.
 Additionally, the height and weight of the sleeper also influence the temperature neutrality, as well as your bedroom environment.

 In this part of the article, we will discuss the most common causes of sleeping hot.
 We will take a look at the best and worst mattresses for individuals that sleep hot.
 Lastly, we will recommend some strategies and products that you help deal with this problem.